Find your perfect partner and get your pump on with Muscle and Health fitness expert Emma Krokdal and her fiancé, Hollywood legend Dolph Lundgren

 5. Always Finish with a Stretch

 Stretching together is one of our favorite ways to optimize partner training time, since you can push your partner gently into a developmental stretch they perhaps wouldn’t achieve alone due to flexibility issues or lack of patience.
-Stretching can be boring, but holding each position for a minimum of 60 seconds is important if you want to increase flexibility, prevent injury, aid recovery and prepare yourself for intensive exercise.
+Stretching can be boring, but holding each position for a minimum of 60 seconds is important if you want to increase flexibility, prevent injury when exercising, aid recovery and prepare yourself for intensive exercise.

 Follow Emma and Dolph on Instagram